pyofwave/repotheweb/www/maps/mapSchema.md

 ###lang###

 Controls the language the map is rendered in.
-It is in the format cc-cc where cc is an ISO country code.
-The first country code represents the language, while the second represents a specific dialect.
-Defaults to the Accept-Language HTTP header, but the mapping service MAY allow the user to alter this default.
+It is in the format cc-cc where cc is an ISO code.
+The first ISO code is a language code, while the second is a country code representing a specific dialect.
+Defaults to the Accept-Language HTTP header or equivalant, but the mapping service MAY allow the user to alter this default.

 ###local###